Brian Wilson Presents Smile: Initial concerts and reactions

 Brian Wilson Presents Smile premiered at the Royal Festival Hall on February 20, 2004.
 It was bookended by two setlists consisting of regular Beach Boys hits such as "Sloop John B" and "God Only Knows", lesser-known songs such as "You're Welcome" and "Time to Get Alone", and songs from Gettin' in Over My Head.
 The first set was played acoustically in the style of Beach Boys' Party!; Wilson sat on a stool surrounded by his supporting band, who provided additional vocals, two guitars, bongos, and an occasional flute or harmonica part.
+Smile followed the intermission.

 When Smile completed its debut, Wilson received a ten-minute standing ovation before he was able to invite Parks, who was in tears, onstage.
 (Note: The ovation was longer on the second night.)
 According to Sahanaja, "the standing ovation was indescribable.
 I had never seen anything like it as an audience member or a performer. [...]
 They wouldn't let him speak or say anything. [...]
 I stepped up to him and said, 'Uh, Brian...
 I think they like SMiLE.'"
 (Note: Wilson later commented on the ten-minute standing ovation, "I got bored after a while.
 I said, 'Okay, that's enough!' but they wouldn't shut up.
 It's almost scary [...]
 I couldn't believe they could like it so much.")
-For the encore, Parks performed shaker on "Do It Again".
+During the encore, Parks performed shaker on "Do It Again".
 Sahanaja reported that, after the show, Wilson rocked back and forth backstage—out of relief that he had finally conquered his fear of Smile—exclaiming "Darian!
 Darian!
 We did it!
 We did it!"

-The concerts were repeated at the same venue for every night until February 26, with each playing recorded by engineer Mark Linett for posterity on film and a 48-track Genex hard disk recorder.
-All the dates were sold-out, with attendees including Paul McCartney, George Martin, and Jason Pierce of Spiritualized.
+The concerts were repeated at the same venue for six shows until February 27, with each playing recorded by engineer Mark Linett for posterity on a 48-track Genex hard disk recorder.
+All dates were sold-out.
+Attendees included Paul McCartney, George Martin, Richard Wright, Jeff Beck, Elvis Costello, Jason Pierce of Spiritualized, Gruff Rhys of Super Furry Animals, Kevin Shields of My Bloody Valentine, and Aphex Twin.
 A brief tour followed in England and Europe.